 On August 28th, Diane Mack of New Orleans’ local NPR station WWNO interviewed Gary “The Urban Cellist” Washington and myself about Future Fossils, the musical activation of my installation Terraforming in the Anthropocene as part of her show, “Inside the Arts.”
 Here is a link to the full show.

 "Protect What You Love" screenprint, $25

 I made a limited-edition run of screenprints to support the No Bayou Bridge Coalition.
-All proceeds from this print go to support the L'eau Est La Vie resistance camp to the Bayou Bridge Pipeline #noBBP
+100% of proceeds from this print go to support the L'eau Est La Vie resistance camp to the Bayou Bridge Pipeline #noBBP

 Thank you to Defend New Orleans for this interview about my work, for selling my screen-print that supports the L'eau Est La Vie resistance camp, and for highlighting the struggle against the Bayou Bridge pipeline.